spacecakes/react-smooth-carousel/README.md

 ## Props

-_Todo: list valid options here_
+Todo: list valid options here

 ## Usage

 Stick whatever element you like as children and `react-smooth-carousel` will render them.
-The carousel will always take up 100% of its containing element, so make sure to give it a `min-block-size`.
+The carousel will always take up 100% of its containing element, so make sure to give the container a `min-block-size`.
 For best results with images, size them to `100%` and set them to `object-fit: cover;`.

+## Known bugs

+- Doesn't snap properly to start or end in Chrome.
+- Viewing more than one slide at once is currently not supported, but will be.